GOVERNOR ENACTS “EMPLOYER FRIENDLY” AMENDMENT CANNABIS ACT

 GOVERNOR ENACTS “EMPLOYER FRIENDLY” AMENDMENT TO CANNABIS ACT

-On December 4, 2019, Governor Pritzker signed legislation into law as Public Act 101-0593 adding language to what is commonly known as the Cannabis Act so that it now states:
+An amendment was made to the Cannabis Act on December 4, 2019, by Governor Pritzker as he signed legislation into law as Public Act 101-0593 having added language to what is commonly known as the Cannabis Act so that it now states:

 Nothing in this Act shall be construed to create or imply a cause of action for any person against an employer for: (1) actions taken pursuant to an employer’s reasonable workplace drug policy, including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing, reasonable and nondiscriminatory random drug testing, and discipline, termination of employment, or withdrawal of a job offer due to a failure of a drug test.